 Most homeowners choose seamless gutters because of the value and home protection they provide.

-Without seams, the gutters are better looking and eliminate much of the leak threat posed by sectional gutters with multiple seams on each side of a house.
+Without seams, seamless gutters are better looking and eliminate much of the leak threat posed by the sectional gutters with multiple seams on each side of a house.

 Copper is the upscale choice at $25 to $35 per linear foot and often includes the maintenance cost of polishing it unless a natural copper patina is preferred.

 Common Seamless Gutter Project Scenarios

 We’ve configured a 2,000 square foot home three different ways to show how the linear feet of seamless gutters are affected.
 Each hypothetical house in the examples below has an attached 2.5-car garage (approx. 22 x 26).